askore/capstone2014-firefoxOS/README.md

 *If you are on windows, replace ttyS0 with ttyACM0 in the command above*

-**Make sure the screen is off before testing!
-Having the screen on will cause the battery usage to increase, throwing off the data.**

 1. Click Start to begin testing power.
 You can also switch to the next test.
 2. Click Stop to finish collecting the data.
 3. Exit out of the fxPowertool program.